Vitaleng/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display the content of two files
+display the last 10 lines of a file